 Flea Prevention and Worming tablets

 Most dogs will be prone to fleas particularly in the summer months and prevention is better than cure.
 If you don’t prevent fleas in the first place, you will then be de-fleaing your whole home and not just the dog!
 Young puppies under 12 weeks old probably won’t need a flea treatment as they are with their mother inside the house most of the time.
+There are some excellent flea and worm treatments for dogs but always check with your vet to make sure that you are using the right ones for a puppy – you will need to tell your vet the age of the pup and what you intend to use, or buy directly from your vet.

 You can get Frontline which is a good spot flea treatment for young dogs.
 It goes on the neck once a month.
 Check the age warning as most frontline treatments are not to be used on puppies under 8-12 weeks.
 Although you probably won’t start your flea treatment immediately on a new puppy (they will be with you until they have had their first injections anyway) it is good to budget for it and have a supply in ready.
 Start flea treatment on the vets advice.